Apple M1 vs Xeon E5630

 Technologies and extensions

-Technological solutions and additional instructions supported by Xeon E5630 and Apple M1.
+Technological solutions and additional instructions supported by Xeon E5630 and M1.
 You'll probably need this information if you require some particular technology.

 Instruction set extensionsIntel® SSE4.2no data